Temple Bar, Dublin: Present day

 The area is the location of a number of cultural institutions, including the Irish Photography Centre (incorporating the Dublin Institute of Photography, the National Photographic Archive and the Gallery of Photography), the Ark Children's Cultural Centre, the Irish Film Institute, incorporating the Irish Film Archive, the Button Factory (music venue and club), the Arthouse Multimedia Centre, Temple Bar Gallery and Studios, the Project Arts Centre, the Gaiety School of Acting, IBAT College Dublin, the New Theatre, as well as the Irish Stock Exchange.

 At night the area is a centre for nightlife, with various nightclubs, restaurants and bars geared towards tourists.
-Pubs in the area include The Temple Bar pub, The Porterhouse, The Oliver St. John Gogarty, The Turk's Head, The Quays Bar, The Foggy Dew, The Auld Dubliner, Bad Bobs and Busker's Bar.
-Bar prices in the Temple Bar area are generally much dearer than in surrounding areas.
+Pubs in the area include The Temple Bar pub, and The Porterhouse.

 The area has two renovated squares – Meetinghouse Square and the central Temple Bar Square.
 The Temple Bar Book Market is held on Saturdays and Sundays in Temple Bar Square.
 Meetinghouse Square, which takes its name from the nearby Quaker Meeting House, is used for outdoor film screenings in the summer months.
-Since summer 2004, Meetinghouse Square is also home to the 'Speaker's Square' project (an area of public speaking) and to the 'Temple Bar Food Market' on Saturdays.
+Since summer 2004, Meetinghouse Square is also home to the 'Speaker's Square' project (an area of public speaking) and the 'Temple Bar Food Market' on Saturdays.

 The 'Cow's Lane Market' is a fashion and design market which takes place on Cow's Lane on Saturdays.

 Part of the 13th-century Augustinian Friary of the Holy Trinity is visible within an apartment/restaurant complex called 'The Friary'.

 In popular culture

-A dance sequence from Bollywood film Ek Tha Tiger was filmed in the area.
+A dance sequence from the Bollywood film Ek Tha Tiger was filmed in the area.
 Irish singer/songwriter Billy Treacy wrote a song about the area, and country singer Nathan Carter as well as Irish rock band Kodaline have released songs called Temple Bar.